-The 2009-10 fiscal year saw Operation ASHA rise to the forefront of tuberculosis treatment in India for its growing impact, innovation and consistently excellent results.
+The 2010-11 fiscal year saw Operation ASHA rise to the forefront of tuberculosis treatment in India for its growing impact, innovation and consistently excellent results.
 Operation ASHA now treats more TB patients than any other NGO in India.
-Among the most notable developments:

-- OpaSHA was elected to the Coordinating Board of the Stop TB Partnership housed by the World Health Organization, in the position of representing all NGOs from the developing world. - Opasha became the first in the world to use fingerprint biometric devices to maximize treatment compliance for tuberculosis patients.
-Microsoft Research has partnered with Opasha to develop the technology and test its efficacy. - OpaSHA developed a strong research partnership with the Jameel Poverty Action Lab at the Massachusetts Institute of Technology, which is conducting randomized control trials to assess OpaSHA's impact across several performance indicators. - OpASHA's innovative model continued to produce outstanding results, including an exceptional default rate (the rate of patients defaulting on treatment), cure rate and mortality rate. - OpASHA opened 20 new treatment centers across North India and set high projections for expansion in the upcoming year, with plans to begin replicating its model internationally in partnership with other NGOs. - Opasha enrolled a total of 3017 patients in free comprehensive TB treatment and counseling, at a cost to Operation ASHA of only Rs.
-1150 (\$25) per patient.
+- OpASHA became the first in the world to use fingerprint biometric devices to maximize treatment compliance for tuberculosis patients.
+Microsoft Research has partnered with OpASHA to develop the technology and test its efficacy. - OpASHA developed a strong research partnership with the Jameel Poverty Action Lab at the Massachusetts Institute of Technology, which is conducting randomized control trials to assess OpASHA's impact across several performance indicators. - OpaSHA's innovative model continued to produce outstanding results, including an exceptional default rate (the rate of patients defaulting on treatment), cure rate and mortality rate. - Opasha opened 102 new treatment centers across North India and set high projections for expansion in the upcoming year, with plans to begin replicating its model internationally in partnership with other NGOs. - OpASHA enrolled a total of 5128 patients in free comprehensive TB treatment and counseling, at a cost to Operation ASHA of only Rs.
+1500 (\$30) per patient.

 Each of these achievements would not have been possible without the generosity of Operation ASHA's supporters.
 Operation ASHA raised Rs.
-11,081,359 this year (approximately a quarter of a million dollars) in private and corporate donations through fundraising events and online marketing.
+31,471,786 this year in private and corporate donations through fundraising events and online marketing.